 The area of the brain responsible for memory is sometimes referred to as the gray area and is made up of neuron-filled gray matter.
 Meditation increases this gray matter and thus positively impacts cognition and memory.

-Studies on different meditation techniques have shown that this memory boosting strategy improves short-term memory among people of all ages.
+Studies on different meditation techniques have shown that this memory-boosting strategy improves short-term memory among people of all ages.

 For instance, a study carried out in Taiwan demonstrated that college students who engaged in meditation had better spatial working memory than those students who did not regularly practice meditation.
-Spatial working memory is the mind’s capability to store and process information about positions of objects in space.
+Spatial working memory is the mind’s capability to store and process information about the positions of objects in space.

 To compound the benefits of relaxation, try meditation while tent camping in your favorite getaway destination.

 4. Exercise in the Morning

 It is believed that the best thinking happens in the morning hours, or even better, during the morning exercise routine.
 Early morning physical activity has been proven to expand memory, creative thinking, and brain processing.